electricimp/BQ25895M/Examples/README.md

 i2c.configure(CLOCK_SPEED_400_KHZ);
 batteryCharger <- BQ25895M(i2c);

-configureCharger(4.2, 2000); //configures the charger to charge at 4.2V and a maximum of 2000mA
+configureCharger(4.2, 2000); //configures the charger to charge at 4.2V at a maximum of 2000mA
 ```